jqb4/withthelog.xyz/README.md

 ## About it
-*This website simply shows what I'm listening to on Spotify through Lanyard API* *When the website says "offline :(" I'm probably don't have Discord or Spotify turned on.
+*This website simply shows what I'm listening to on Spotify through Lanyard API*<br>
+*When the website says "offline :(" I'm probably don't have Discord or Spotify turned on.
 Or I'm on my phone.*

 ## Functionality
 *I'm using [ColorThief](https://github.com/lokesh/color-thief) v.
-2.6.0 library which takes two dominant colors from the song's cover art and applies it as a gradient*
+2.6.0 library which takes two dominant colors from the song's cover art and applies it as a gradient*<br>
 *Clicking on the picture will redict you on Spotify to the song I'm currently playing*
 > more features coming soon!